 Officers and Duties

-The officers of the NESC shall be the Chair, Vice Chair, Secretary and Treasurer.
-Officers shall be elected from within the NESC at the May meeting each year or as vacancies occur.
+The officers of the NESC will be the Chair, Vice Chair, Secretary and Treasurer.

 B. Duties of Officers

 - Preside at all NESC meetings, and enforce the Bylaws of the NESC.